ISEA SOLAR IRELAND 2021 Agenda & Speakers

 Garrett is one of the most active lawyers in the Irish energy sector and has been at the forefront of Irish renewables since the launch of REFiT in 2005.
 He advises sponsors, funders and investors on several inter-related disciplines including energy, project finance, M&A and emissions / carbon trading.
 As Head of Pinsent Masons Projects Practice on the island of Ireland, he has worked on several "pathfinder" energy projects across the solar, waste to energy, storage, onshore & offshore wind and interconnection sectors.
 Garrett has extensive international experience and is dual qualified in Ireland and England & Wales.

-Gary Connolly - Commercial Manager - Activ8 Solar Energies
+Gary Connolly - Commercial Director - Activ8 Solar Energies

 Academically trained in finance with a BBA in Business Finance, and practically in the trades through his family business.
 Gary began his position in Activ8 Energies as a Business Development Manager with duties to streamline the working processes within the company.
 After one year, this progressed to becoming the General Manager of Activ8’s first venture into the Solar PV world, through its sister company Solar NI.